alttch/bma-info/eva4/sdk/python/hmi_x_call_example.rst

     eva item create sensor:tests/sensor1

 Here is the service code, guided with comments in "X" call processing section.
-For the general information about services structure in Rust, read :doc:`service_example`:
+For the general information about services structure in Python, read :doc:`service_example`:

 .. literalinclude:: ../../sdk-examples/python/svc-example-sensor-set/eva-svc-example-sensor-set.py